 Everyone’s heard of Sudoku, but not everyone’s played it.
 Here at Coolmath Games, we love a good Sudoku puzzle.
 The logic-based game involves some deep thinking, tricky numbers, and a lot of squares.
 While some people are able to just pick up and play, others might need a few tries to get it right.
 So, just how do you play Sudoku?

 The rules of Sudoku may seem challenging at first, but once you get them down, solving the puzzle is a breeze.
 First, what is a Sudoku puzzle?
 It’s a square divided up into a 9x9 grid that holds 9 smaller 3x3 areas within.
-Each of these smaller boxes, or cells, need to be filled with the numbers 1-9.
+Each of these smaller boxes, or cells, needs to be filled with the numbers 1-9.

 Sudoku puzzles come with some of the squares pre-filled, to give you clues as to which numbers you need to fill in.
 Once the first few boxes are solved and out the way, you really can start making headway with the other rows and columns.
-Your goal is to make sure each column, row and grid contain the numbers 1-9 without repetition.
+Your goal is to make sure each column, row, and grid contain the numbers 1-9 without repetition.

 Sudoku isn’t complicated.
 It’s a game of reason and logic.
 The puzzle will give you all the clues you need right at the start, but we’ve got a few tricks up our sleeve to help you solve the puzzle as fast as possible!

 Scan the board.
 Begin by analyzing the pre-filled squares and seeing what numbers are already included.
 Start by locating all the 1’s then go down the line.
 This will help you see which rows are lacking certain numbers.
 Once you start placing numbers, you can use the process of elimination to help decide what number comes next.
+This is a basic, but important skill to gain when learning how to play Sudoku.

 Stay alert.
 Scan the board constantly throughout your game to keep track of the numbers already played.
 If you already have a row or column full, you can use that information to help solve the rest of the puzzle.
-Take it slow and try and decipher one grid, row or column at a time.
+Take it slow and try and decipher one grid, row, or column at a time.

 Make a plan.
 If you get stuck along the way, start planning possibilities in your empty boxes.
 On scratch paper, mimic your grid and pencil in the possibilities.
 That will help you work out which numbers occupy the empty spaces and will further help with the process of elimination.